Bolwell

-Bolwell is an Australian company that originally produced sports cars between 1962 and 1979.
+Bolwell Corporation Pty.
+Ltd. is a composite manufacturing company in Melbourne, Australia, specialising in fibreglass fabrication and lightweight structural components, which made Bolwell sports cars from 1962 to 1979.
 A new company of the same name began production of new cars in 2009 after several years of concept and show cars.

 Bolwell Cars began as a manufacturer of fiberglass car bodies for other car companies in Australia, but quickly moved on to designing and producing their own cars.
 Over the years, Bolwell produced a number of different models, but none were as iconic as the Mk VIII Nagari.

 Bolwell Cars created five commercial models and producing a total of 800 cars.
 Founder Campbell Bolwell remains active in designing and building cars, including the recent release of the Nagari 500 in 2019.
 The Nagari 500 features a carbon/Kevlar Tub, mid-mounted Chev LS3 V8 engine, and an Audi 6-speed transaxle.
 Bolwell, which is still a family company, has advanced manufacturing technologies and designs that have created opportunities both domestically and internationally, managed by Vaughan Bolwell.